-For those on a meat-free diet, there are usually vegetarian options on the menu at most dining establishments.
+For those on a meat-free diet, most dining establishments usually have vegetarian options on the menu.
 And there’s at least one dedicated vegan and vegetarian restaurant, the Cafe Gardurinn – Ecstasy’s Heart Garden.

-But you’re traveling in Iceland and you want traditional Icelandic food, right?
+But you’re traveling in Iceland and want traditional Icelandic food to eat in Reykjavik, right?

 Sampling the pastries at city bakeries is on most visitors’ list of top things to do in Reykjavik.
 But man doesn’t live on bread alone.
 Where Icelandic cuisine truly shines is its fresh seafood and lean lamb dishes, free-roaming since the days of Vikings.

 Still, we’ve narrowed down our list even further for our picks of favorite spots to go to eat in Reykavik on a date.
 Each restaurant is located in Downtown Reykjavik, with most right around Rainbow Street.

 Downtown Reykjavik, often identified by its postal code 101 reykjavík, is the vibrant core of Iceland’s capital city.
 This central district is a dynamic mix of old and new, with traditional wooden houses alongside cutting-edge contemporary buildings.
 Serving as the epicenter for culture, shopping, and social life, the area boasts a variety of art galleries, boutique shops, and bookstores.

 Food enthusiasts will appreciate the range of dining options available, from eateries serving authentic Icelandic fare to international restaurants.
 Laugavegur’s main shopping thoroughfare is a lively strip that provides more than just retail opportunities; it’s also a window into the city’s complex social landscape.